 Because fleet management is so interwoven with many other organizational workflows, including human resources, project management, accounting, and others, a dedicated solution will need to be integrated with the corporate digital infrastructure.
 This tends to be a nuanced and time-consuming process, which can significantly affect the entire system’s scalability and maintenance needs down the line.

 A more reasonable alternative is to look for comprehensive platforms that would support activities associated with fleet management as well.
 Odoo is one of the few fitting the bill.

-Odoo is an open-source ERP made up of a suite of over 30 business modules, including CRM, billing, inventory management, payroll, and, of course, fleet management.
+Odoo is an open-source ERP used in the logistics and automotive industries made up of a suite of over 30 business modules, including CRM, billing, inventory management, payroll, and, of course, fleet management.
 The wide array of easy-to-install modules makes Odoo a universal platform that can be tailored to workflows of fleet-owning companies across industries and their evolving business needs.

 The Odoo fleet management module offers quite a basic set of features out of the box: vehicle maintenance and fuel management, odometer tracking, fuel consumption monitoring, contract management, and reporting.
 But its seamless connection with the Accounting and Employee modules is where Odoo really shines, as it enables fleet managers to carry out operational and strategic planning and navigate some emerging and persistent challenges.

 Also, the lack of some advanced features is offset by the platform’s high customizability, either through the efforts of Odoo developers or with over 25,000+ ready-made modules on Odoo App Store.

 Let’s now have a closer look at Odoo’s fleet management capabilities and the positive effect they can have on fleet operation.